BaltacMihai/Blog/README.md

 >- I am looking for all the ways of SEO used for this type of site.

 ## Site completed, no features :hammer:
->-includes: main page, article page
+>- includes: main page, article page

 ## Features # 1 	:link:
 >- link to share
 >- feedback

 ## Features # 2 :chains:
->-the newsletter
+>- the newsletter

 __Tasks to do__ :memo: :pencil: